 With a population of just over 800,000 people, Mokum (as Amsterdam is lovingly referred to by its locals) is often described as a “large village,” with more than 160 canals splitting the city into 90 different islands.

-Despite its relatively small size, visiting Amsterdam is about much more than weed, sex tourism, and late night raves on the main tourist squares.
+Despite its relatively small size, visiting Amsterdam is about much more than weed, sex tourism, and late-night raves on the main tourist squares.

 From canal tours to rooftop views, let me help you discover the other side to Amsterdam and make your trip an unforgettable experience!

-Amsterdam Travel Tips From a Local
+Visiting Amsterdam: Travel Tips From a Local

 Exploring Amsterdam’s Canals by Boat